When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30 night requirement)

-Who It’s Best For: Because of its ability to relieve pressure, the Sapira Hybrid is a top choice for side sleepers.
-It can also effectively support most back and stomach sleepers who weigh less than 230 pounds.
+- Who It’s Best For: Side sleepers and most back and stomach sleepers who weigh less than 230 pounds.

-What It’s Made Of: The top of the Sapira Hybrid layers four different kinds of foam, including memory foam and responsive polyfoam.
-The support core is built with thick innerspring coils that rest on a base of high-density polyfoam.
+- What It’s Made Of: Four different kinds of foam in the top layer, including memory foam and responsive polyfoam, thick innerspring coils in the support core, and a base of high-density polyfoam.

 Scoring & Reviews